serbinskis/minecraft-plugins/SMPTweaks/README.md

 <p align="center"><img width="480" height="300" src="https://i.imgur.com/4GopRGY.gif"></p>

 ## No End Portal
 Disable end portal with custom gamerule.
-This will prevent from placing ender eyes, also prevent from going through the end portal.
+This will prevent placing ender eyes, and also prevent from going through the end portal.
 - /gamerule doEndPortal false

 ## No Advancements